ln-markets/docs.lnmarkets.com/src/step/README.md

 ## Options Trading

-We quote a bid-offer (in the upper bar) and we are direct counterparty to all trades.
+We quote a Futures price (in the upper bar) and we are direct counterparty to all trades.

-In the Options section, you can trade two types of Options on BTCUSD forward price: calls (options to buy), puts (options to sell) and straddles (combination of a call and a put for the same strike).
+In the Options section, you can trade three types of Options on BTCUSD forward price: calls (options to buy), puts (options to sell) and straddles (combination of a call and a put for the same strike).

 <img :src="$withBase('/assets/options_trading.png')" alt="options_trading">